- Current students

-This programme is designed to build professional adaptive skills that will prepare you for the inevitable technical disruption and changes you will encounter in the IT industry.
-As well as progressively hone your technical skills and help develop smart interpersonal skills to prepare you for the working environment.
-In your final year, you will have an opportunity to complete a IT related project in the industry so that you can build your working experience - a key advantage when looking for employment and presenting your CV to employers.
+This programme is designed to build professional adaptive skills that will prepare you for the inevitable technical disruption and changes you will encounter in the IT industry, as well as progressively honing your technical skills and developing smart interpersonal skills to prepare you for the working environment.
+In your final year, you'll get the opportunity to complete an IT-related project in industry so that you can build up your working experience – a key advantage when looking for employment and presenting your CV to employers.